EFPA' seven priorities

 4—Mental wellbeing in the workplace

-Mental health in the workplace should be a priority, as demonstrated by recent research e.g. the H-WORK project.
+Mental health in the workplace should be a priority, as demonstrated by recent EU funded research.

 5—The impact of climate change on mental health especially for the young